1999 OFC Club Championship

-The 1999 Oceania Club Championships was held in September 1999.
-The tournament was designed to decide the Oceania Football Confederation's entrant into the 2000 FIFA Club World Championship.
-The competition was held in Fiji (Nadi and Lautoka).
+The 1999 OFC Club Championship was the second season of Oceania's premier club football tournament organised by OFC.

+South Melbourne won their first continental title by defeating Nadi 5–1 in the final, which was played at the Prince Charles Park in Nadi, Fiji.
+As winners, South Melbourne qualified for the 2000 FIFA Club World Championship.

+Adelaide City were the defending champions, but did not qualify for the tournament.

 Teams

 A total of 9 teams from 9 OFC member associations entered the competition.

+Schedule

 Group stage

 The nine participants were placed in three groups, where each team played the other teams once.
 The group winners and best second place team progressed to the semi-finals.